Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

-We consider the Schr\"odinger eigenvalue equation \eqref{schrodinger_stat} in one space dimension with the potential $V=\left[ \right]$ outside the interval $[-a,0]$ and view it as a perturbation of the Schr\"odinger equation \eqref{diagonal_sch} in the domain $X<0$.
+We consider a special case of the Schr\"odinger eigenvalue equation \eqref{schrodinger_stat} in one space dimension where the potential is diagonal outside the interval $[-a,0]$, i.e. $V(X)=\left[ \right], \ X\notin [-a,0],$ and view it as a perturbation of the diagonal Schr\"odinger equation \eqref{diagonal_sch}, as illustrated in Figure \ref{lamfig}.
+To have a diagonal potential in the unperturbed case is not necessary.
+What is important is that the electron eigenvalues are well separated so that the transition from ground state to excited states is negligible.